SpeiserK/IndividualExercise/README.md

 This simple program will take an array, and sort it with the average.

 Feature 1:
--sort the array in descending order
+-sort the array in ascending order

 Feature 2:
 -find the average of the integers